 - Personal Expenses (souvenirs, snacks, water, etc.)

 Yes!
-With the exception of Pre-Business and Leeds Scholars students, all Leeds first-year students may apply for a partial need-based scholarship through the online FGX application.
+All Leeds first-year students may apply for a partial need-based scholarship through the online FGX application.
 This partial scholarship will not cover the entire cost of the program.
 Scholarships are in the range of $1,000-1,500.
 Decisions will be made based primarily on financial need.

 Students may use Federal and State financial aid to pay for the program.

 CU offers General Scholarships, but the application window does not open until November, which is after the deadline to commit to FGX.
 There are also Leeds General Scholarships, but that application window does not open until December.
 Please note that the "Buffs Abroad" scholarship offered by the CU Education Abroad Office cannot be applied to FGX programs.

 Once a student has signed the FGX Letter of Commitment, a $500 non-refundable deposit charge will be placed on their account.
 This deposit is non-refundable.
 Please do not commit to FGX until you are absolutely sure that you will be able to participate in class, the experience abroad, and can financially support the experience.
 This is due to the fact that reservations including flights, accommodations, tours, dinners, etc. are made months in advance based on number of students who commit during the fall semester, which is why there are consequences to withdrawing after the confirmation deadline.